 The path up onto Stanage Edge had become a trickling stream.
 Visibility from the overlook was limited, near-impenetrable mist foregrounding some vague orange-y browns and livelier greens beyond.
 Still, it felt pretty majestic to stand on the smooth, leaden rock and look out over the obscured moorlands.

 I don’t think I ever really understood the Brontë sisters’ moors until this walk.
 The moorland was creepy and bleak as hell, but also beautiful and mysterious.
 Low creatures scampered in the thick brush, hidden from view.
 The mist disoriented, bouncing and muffling sound and sight as it shifted: I could hear voices, bird calls, sheep, but couldn’t tell where they were coming from.
 A dilapidated old hut ahead seemed to move around as I made my way toward it, only to vanish moments later.
-This was a land of ghosts.
+This is a land of ghosts.

 The wet breeze plucked at my plastic poncho, sending the stupid thing flying up around me so that I had to wrestle angrily with it whenever I accessed my bag or map.
 In the muffled, alien quiet, though, there appeared to be no one to see my flailing.
 I started to sing a little to myself, I picked wedgies with abandon, I abandoned myself to the total, windswept solitude…